 Different Types of Truck Driving Jobs

 Trucking is a profession that offers a lot of flexibility and many different types of jobs.
-There are thousands of items that need to be transported across town or across the country, and there are different routes and types of trucks used to do the job.
-Drivers have the power to specialize as they gain experience and here’s a list of some popular types of trucking jobs.
+There are thousands of goods that need to be transported across towns, regions, or across the country and different routes and types of trucks used to do the job.
+Drivers have the power to specialize in different areas of trucking as they gain experience.

 Types of Trucking Jobs

 - Dry Van Driver --These drivers are the most common types we see on the road.
 They haul non-perishable goods like clothes, furniture, or non-perishable foods.
 Many drivers start out as dry van drivers.

 - Tanker Driver -- Liquids like fertilizers, gasoline, and other industrial materials are transported via tanker trucks.
 Divers must be familiar with the hazardous or non-hazardous materials they are transporting, be able to react quickly, and manage accidents if they occur.
 Additionally, drivers must possess an N or an X endorsement.

 - Flatbed Driver -- Flatbed drivers haul various items that would not otherwise fit in a dry van.
 Oversized items, cars, construction equipment, and more, are all transported via flatbed.
 Drivers must be familiar with securing items with the proper equipment and transporting them cautiously.

 - Refrigerated Freight Driver (Reefer) -- Items like meat, ice cream, cosmetics, and even medicines, must be transported at cooler temperatures to prevent them from spoiling.
 Refrigerated Freight, also known as Reefer trucks, transport these important (and delicious) items at a cool temperature to ensure they are not destroyed.
 The drivers must monitor the temperature of the cargo, leading to a greater amount of responsibility for the driver.